moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 1. **Start with Stage 1:**
     - Begin with Stage 1 (for example, Define) of your Job Map and the first Job Step under it.
     - Consider any problems, hurdles, pain points, etc., mentioned by your interview participants while performing this step.
-Reference your Dovetail notes to identify any mentions of how they measure the success of completing their Job.
+Reference your videos/notes to identify any mentions of how they measure the success of completing their Job.
 1. **Construct Outcome Statements:**
     - For each Job Step under each Job Stage, construct Outcome Statements for the three dimensions mentioned above.
     - Continue this process until you have written Outcome Statements for the entire Job Map.